Articles

 • When the digestive tract is upset, vomiting and diarrhea may result.
 Since the causes of these symptoms are varied, it's best to consult a veterinarian.
 Often, a gastrointestinal (GI) diet is recommended to support the digestive tract and ensure the gut gets the nutrients it needs to recover.
 A bland diet of cooked chicken and rice might be recommended, but it has several limitations and is not appropriate for long-term feeding.

-• Dogs are living longer than ever meaning that they have a greater chance of developing diseases associated with advanced age.
-Cognitive dysfunction syndrome (CDS) is the name assigned to a set of symptoms associated with behavior changes in senior dogs.
+• As dogs live longer, they have a greater chance of developing diseases associated with advanced age, such as cognitive dysfunction syndrome (CDS).
 Diets rich in antioxidants such as vitamin E, vitamin C, selenium, L-carnitine, alpha-lipoic acid, flavonoids, and carotenoids have been shown to help slow the decline of brain function.
 Your veterinarian can help you choose a diet with a nutrient profile suitable for your dog.

 Our Services